d3r1n/hexview-c/README.md

 > `libs/` directory is not used, I just wanted to show what a good c-project structure looks like for personal future reference.
 > `build/` directory shouldn't be tracked, it contains environment-dependent build artifacts.
+> `third_party/` is where you should put any third party dependencies, but this project doesn't have any yet. (probably won't have any, it's a simple project)

-Useful Tip: If you're having struggling with the lua language server while writing the `xmake.lua` build script, go to your per-project (or workspace) settings and disable the language server.
+Useful Tip: If you're struggling with the lua language server while writing the `xmake.lua` build script, go to your per-project (or workspace) settings and disable the language server.
 XMake provides built-ins and the language server can't access them by default.
 Maybe also try installing an extension/plugin for your editor (I use Zed btw).

 ## TODO